vonglasow/atoum-documentation/source/en/chapter1.rst

    * nightly-1568-201210311708

-Available versions will be shown.
-The one prefixed with a ``*`` is active.
+Available versions will be shown, the current active one being prefixed with ``*``.

 .. _updating-the-current-version:

-Updating the current version
+Choosing the current version
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To activate a different version of atoum, use the ``--enable-version`` (or the shorter ``-ev``) argument with the name of the version you want to activate.
+To set the active version of atoum, use the ``--enable-version`` (or the shorter ``-ev``) argument followed by the name of the version you want to use by default.

 .. code-block:: shell

    php -d phar.readonly=0 mageekguy.atoum.phar -ev DEVELOPMENT

 .. note::
-   Updating the current version of atoum needs PHP to be able to update PHAR archives, which is disabled by default, this is why you have to specify the option ``-d phar.readonly=0``.
+   Setting the active version of atoum needs PHP to be able to alter the PHAR file.
+   By default, PHP comes with this feature disabled, hence the ``-d phar.readonly=0`` argument.

 .. _removing-older-versions:

-Removing older versions
+Deleting older versions
 ^^^^^^^^^^^^^^^^^^^^^^^

+Over time, the archive may contain several unused atoum's versions.

-If you want to remove a version of atoum from the archive, use the --delete-version (or shorter -dv) argument followed by the name of the version you want to remove.
+To delete a sepecific version of atoum, use the --delete-version (or shorter -dv) argument followed by the name of the version you want to delete.

 .. code-block:: shell

    php -d phar.readonly=0 mageekguy.atoum.phar -dv nightly-941-201201011548

-The version will be removed.
+The version has now been removed.

 .. note::
-   You cannot remove the active version.
+   You cannot remove the currently active version.

 .. note::

-   Removing a version of atoum needs PHP to be able to update PHAR archives, which is disabled by default, this is why you have to specify the option ``-d phar.readonly=0``.
+   To delete a version from the archive, PHP needs to alter the PHAR file.
+   By default, PHP comes with this feature disabled, hence the ``-d phar.readonly=0`` argument.

 .. _composer-anchor: